canax/vertical-grid/README.md

 History
 -------------------------------

-The idea behind this grid was originally implemented by Tyler Tate and it was called "The Semantic Grid System".
+The idea behind this grid was originally, to the best of my knowledge, implemented by Tyler Tate and it was called "The Semantic Grid System".

 This is [how the website looked](http://dbwebb-se.github.io/semantic.gs/webroot/) when it was live and running (I saved it for educational purpose).